samiralavi/ArduinoPy/README.md

-# Arduino-Python3 Command API
+# Pyduino Command API

-This API is forked from the original [Python Arduino Command API](https://github.com/thearn/Python-Arduino-Command-API) to add support for Python 3.
+This API is forked from the original [Arduino-Python3 Command API](https://github.com/mkals/Arduino-Python3-Command-API) to give it a new life with new features.

-The Arduino-Python3 Command API is a lightweight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
+Pyduino is a lightweight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
 It is written using a custom protocol, similar to [Firmata](http://firmata.org/wiki/Main_Page).